 - Requiring the perpetrator to reflect on what went wrong, and suggest how they will change their behaviour (in writing)

-- Cautioning the perpetrator on what they did, along with potential rammifications for any future misbehaviour
+- Cautioning the perpetrator on what they did, along with potential ramifications for any future misbehaviour

-- Requiring the perpetrator to sign a behavioural agreement for further participation in an event or community, with consequences for further reported misbehaviour
+- Requiring the perpetrator to sign a behavioural agreement in order to participate in an event or community, with consequences for further reported misbehaviour

 - Suspending the person’s attendance when a victim is in attendance, or for a specific duration of time

 I decide which way to go depending on: